VianneyMI/monggregate/docs/intro/why-use-monggregate.md

 ## **Who should use it ?**

-The package is probably more useful for data and sofware engineers that are not familiar with the aggregation framework and/or that are not familiar with MongoDB in general.
+The package is probably more useful for data and sofware engineers that are not familiar with the aggregation framework or that are not familiar with MongoDB in general.

-However, developers that are already familiar with the aggregation framework and/or MongoDB may also find it useful as it can help them to build pipelines faster and with less errors.<br>
+However, developers that are already familiar with the aggregation framework or MongoDB may also find it useful as it can help them to build pipelines faster and with less errors.<br>
 It can also improve the readability of the pipelines built.

 ## **How to use it ?**